Skip to main content

 The Bottom Line

 If you want tourist prices and an ocean view, stay in Waikiki.
-If you want the best local dive bar in Honolulu — famous roast chicken, a killer ribeye plate, dollar-off happy hour every day, nightly karaoke, pool, darts, and a room full of real aloha — get to 8 Fat Fat 8.
+If you want the best local dive bar in Honolulu — famous deep-fried chicken, a killer ribeye plate, dollar-off happy hour every day, karaoke, pool, darts, and a room full of real aloha — get to 8 Fat Fat 8.

 Order everything.
 Grab the mic.
 Make some friends.
 That's the whole point.